Zervice/pollytalk/src/content/blog/science-behind-language-learning-ai.md

 ## Real-World Results

 The effectiveness of AI in language learning is more than theoretical.
-A 2025 comparative study of 5,000 language learners found that those using AI-powered platforms like PollyTalk achieved:
+A 2025 comparative study of 5,000 language learners found that those using AI-powered platforms like PollyTalkie achieved:

 - 42% faster vocabulary acquisition
 - 37% improvement in pronunciation accuracy